Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Introduction-to-deploying-the-ALZ-Pattern.md

 We recognize that Azure allows for flexibility and choice, and you may not be aligned with ALZ.
 For example, you may have:

-* A management group structure that is not aligned to ALZ.
+- A management group structure that is not aligned to ALZ.
 Where you may only have a Platform management group without the sub management groups like Identity/ Management/ Connectivity.
-* No management group structure.
+- No management group structure.

 {{< hint type=note >}}
 If you are looking to align your Azure environment to Azure landing zone, please see [Transition existing Azure environments to the Azure landing zone conceptual architecture](http://aka.ms/alz/brownfield)
 {{< /hint >}}

-Suppose Identity/ Management/ Connectivity are combined in one Platform Management Group, the approach could be to assign the three corresponding initiatives to the Platform management group instead.
+Suppose Identity / Management / Connectivity are combined in one Platform Management Group, the approach could be to assign the three corresponding initiatives to the Platform management group instead.
 Maybe you have a hierarchy where you organize by geography and/or business units instead of specific landing zones.
 Assignment mapping:

 - Identity Initiative is assigned to the Platform management group.
 - Management Initiative is assigned to the Platform management group.